Optometry

 For questions whether your CPR/BLS certification is acceptable for clinical experiences, please contact the Clinic Manager, Heather Fusco, in the School of Optometry's Eye & Vision Center at heather.fusco@mcphs.edu.

-As part of the CORI background check process that's required for MCPHS students encountering patients in the school's Eye & Vision Center and during screenings, please submit the following:
+The program will run an annual CORI background check process that's required for MCPHS students encountering patients in the school's Eye & Vision Center off-site screenings, community health centers, and externships.
+Please be prepared to submit the following items during day 2 of the Optometry program orientation:

 If you would like more information regarding enrolling as a student member in the American Academy of Optometry (AAO), or wish to opt-out, please submit this form by the end of September.
 For questions, you may reach out to the student chapter of the American Academy of Optometry on the Worcester campus.